Enrolling in Medicare After Your Initial Enrollment Period Has Ended

 Enroll In Social Security & Medicare At The Same Time

-• First start out with an online application for Social Security RETIREMENT benefits at www.ssa.gov.
-On the retirement application, you will be asked whether you want to enroll in Medicare Part B. Say YES to Part B, and then add a note in the Remarks section of the application…”I would like my Part B to begin on ______ 1st, 20__”.
+First start out with an online application for Social Security RETIREMENT benefits at www.ssa.gov.
+On the retirement application, you will be asked whether you want to enroll in Medicare Part B medical insurance.
+Say YES to Part B, and then add a note in the Remarks section of the application…”I would like my Part B to begin on ______ 1st, 20__”.
 If you don’t have Part A yet, you will automatically get Part A (which will be backdated up to 6 months from the month you submit the application).

-• If you don’t have Part A already…on Form 40B, enter your SSN in place of your Medicare #.
+If you don’t have Part A already…on Form 40B, enter your SSN in place of your Medicare #.

 Scenario #4 - you Need Part A & Part B but don’t have 40 quarters paid into Medicare

-You can submit up to 3 months prior to your requested start date
+Enroll by phone appointment (or in-person) up to 3 months prior to your requested start date

 This enrollment is done through your spouse’s work record